CANopenTerm/CANopenTerm/docs/python-api.md

 ﻿# Python API

-!> Python support is currently under development and may not represent the current state of development.

 The Python API offers an alternative to the Lua scripting API.
 It is based on pocketpy, a lightweight Python interpreter.
 For a comprehensive overview of all features with respect to